TaguhiYenok/lung-disease-detection/README.md

 Use Jupyter Notebook or VS Code to open files inside the `Notebooks/` folder:

-- `EfficientNetB7.ipynb` – baseline model
+- `EfficientNetB7.ipynb` – baseline model - code not included seperately but the model is included in the augmented version
 - `EfficientNetV2L.ipynb` – advanced model
 - `EfficientNetB7_Augmentation.ipynb` – with data augmentation